 Although much attention is given to measuring the duration and magnitude of vaccine efficacy, many questions regarding the duration of herd immunity remain.
 In practice, vaccines can be a relatively quick stopgap to protect an at-risk population until longer-term solutions can be instituted, but there is a need to know how much time is “bought” by such a vaccination campaign.
 For routine rather than stopgap vaccination, the decision of when to boost or revaccinate will depend in part on the duration of herd immunity (DHI) following vaccination.
 Lastly, it remains to be seen how strongly, and in what direction, population mobility should be considered when prioritizing target populations for vaccination.

-We study the model system of oral cholera vaccines to address these questions.
-Due to reliable vaccine efficacy and high coverage through mass campaigns, cholera vaccines can generate powerful herd protection effects.3 The WHO manages an OCV stockpile to facilitate vaccine usage in three settings: high-endemicity “hot spots”, high-risk humanitarian crises, and outbreak response.4 While the principle concern for reactive vaccination in response to outbreaks may be the short-term (e.g., <6 month) OCV effectiveness,5 the value of pre-emptive vaccination strongly depends on the duration of time we can expect to prevent a cholera outbreak.
+We study the model system of oral cholera vaccines (OCV) to address these questions.
+Due to reliable vaccine efficacy and high coverage through mass campaigns, cholera vaccines can generate powerful herd protection effects.3 The WHO manages an OCV stockpile to facilitate vaccine usage in three settings: high-endemicity “hot spots”, high-risk humanitarian crises, and outbreak response.4 While the principle concern for reactive vaccination in response to outbreaks may be the short-term (e.g., <6 month) OCV effectiveness,5 the value of pre-emptive vaccination, strongly depends on the duration of time we can expect to prevent a cholera outbreak.

 These are not merely hypothetical concerns.
 In the Bentiu Persons of Concern (PoC) Camp in South Sudan, mass vaccination was performed in July 2014 and June 2015, yet the camp sustained an outbreak of 88 cases in July-November 2016.6 Furthermore, in two large OCV clinical trials, loss to follow up due to migration of participants was reported at only 10% over two years in Calcutta7 and up to 58% over two years in parts of Dhaka.8